roberttwomey/housemachine-workshop/README.md

 When done building the firmware, it will upload to the particle.
 It will do two separate uploads.
 You will see it cycle back to blinking yellow DFU mode twice.

-### Compile and upload your application:
+### Compile and upload your program:
-1. Write your application
+1. Write your program or use an existing one (f.ex. [particle/helloosc](particle/helloosc))

-2. Link it to the firmware/user/applications/ directory:
+2. Link the folder with your program to the firmware/user/applications/ directory:

-`ln -s path/to/myApplication firmware/user/applications/myApplication`
+`ln -s path/to/housemachine-workshop/particle/helloosc firmware/user/applications/`

 3. From the particle firmware directory, change to main:

 `cd firmware/main`

 4. Place the particle in DFU mode ([see above](#dfu-mode))
-5. Compile and upload your application (f.ex., mine is called "helloosc"):
+5. Compile and upload your application (f.ex., to compile helloosc):

 `make PLATFORM=photon APP=helloosc program-dfu`

 ## Communicating with the Photon
 ### Connect to the local WiFi network